Domaine Geschickt – Introduction

 The photo above was taken in one of their vineyards.
 Notice the rolled grass which is allowed to grow then is rolled with a special machine so that it provides nutrients back into the soil.

 As a general rule all wines are made without the addition of any sulphites, except in really bad years such as 2018 which was incredibly dry and hence there was not the normal accumulation of yeasts in the vineyards.
 This gave rise to very slow fermentations and the need to add some sulphites at bottling.
-The amount added is almost imperceptibly low!
+The amount added, if any is required during maturation, is almost imperceptibly low!

 Geschickt Vin d’Alsace Pet Nat 2020